 I have been working with Bar/Bat Mitzvah families since 1999.
-In my role as a tutor, I have helped prepare over two hundred students to chant their prayers, Torah and Haftorah.
+I have helped prepare hundreds of students to chant their prayers, Torah and Haftorah.
 Through the years, I have also been blessed with the opportunity to get to know the families of these students.
 Early on, I realized that the Bar/Bat Mitzvah experience was not just a religious ritual for the student.
 It was an experience laden with developmental and sociological implications that reverberated throughout the entire family.
 My social work training often serves as the lens through which I view the world, and this was no exception.

 After all of these years, I have decided that it’s time to put these ideas into practice.
-The synagogue (or officiant for those families not connected to a synagogue) takes care of preparing families for the ritual aspect of the experience.
-However, some families’ needs go beyond what can realistically be provided.
+The synagogue takes care of preparing families for the ritual aspect of the experience.
+However, some families are unaffiliated.
+Other families’ needs go beyond what can realistically be provided.
 This is especially true in the case of interfaith families or those struggling with their connection to Judaism.
 My goal is to meet families where they are at and provide guidance, reassurance and practical suggestions to help navigate the intense experience of planning a Bar/Bat Mitzvah.

 After all, in term of details, expectations, and emotions, it’s most likely one of the biggest events you’ve ever been responsible for.